elixir-lang/elixir/README.md

 ## Bug reports

 For reporting bugs, [visit our issues tracker][2] and follow the steps for reporting a new issue.
-Security vulnerabilities must be privately disclosed at elixir-security@googlegroups.com.
+Please disclose security vulnerabilities privately at elixir-security@googlegroups.com.

 ## Contributing